Maxb06/easyv2-table/README.md

 - itemsPerPage (number): initial page size (defaults to 10).
 - A select drop-down “Show X entries” will appear, letting users choose 10,25,50,100 entries.

+💡 The component shows numeric pagination with ellipses if there are many pages.
+    For example, if you’re on page 5 out of 12, it displays 1 … 4 5 6 … 12. »

 ### 🔹 Search

 <EasyTableV2